 "Journalism at City began as a postgraduate department in 1976 and has developed some of the most respected MA Journalism courses in the country.
 Alumni include the BBC¹s Sophie Raworth and BBC Head of News James Harding, Sky News' Dermot Murnaghan, Editor of The Sun Tony Gallagher, Justine Picardie, Editor-in-chief of Harper's Bazaar UK, Channel 4's Ramita Navai and Al Jazeera's Barbara Sheera.
 Recent graduates are reporters, producers, editors and web content providers, across platforms ranging from the Financial Times and the BBC to Buzzfeed and Vice TV."

-MA Broadcast Journalism is the keystone broadcasting course at City with a national and international reputation.
-Highly rated by employers, students benefit from a diverse cohort of 50 with great networking/peer support.
-For news days students work in groups of 15, covering news, sport and current affairs.
-The Final Project is a short documentary for television or radio, made individually or in pairs.
-Tutors include talkRADIO’s award-winning journalist Sandy Warr; former BBC/ITV producer-director Sally Webb; former BBC TV reporter Colette Cooney; APTN journalist George Negas; and BBC World Service’s Dr Abdullahi Tasiu Abubakar.
-Visiting lecturers have included former Reuters editor Lloyd Watson and former editor of The Andrew Marr Show Professor Barney Jones.
+Small groups of 15 ensure daily personal contact with tutors, including talkRADIO’s award-winning journalist Sandy Warr; former BBC/ITV self-shooting producer-director Sally Webb; former BBC TV reporter Colette Cooney; APTN journalist George Negas; BBC World Service’s Dr Abdullahi Tasiu Abubakar and visiting lecturers former Reuters editor Lloyd Watson and former editor of The Andrew Marr Show Professor Barney Jones.

 This degree is accredited by the Broadcast Journalism Training Council (BJTC)